 The District recognizes a net pension liability, which represents its proportionate share of the excess of the total pension liability over the fiduciary net position of the pension reflected in the actuarial report provided by the CalPERS Actuarial Office.
 The net pension liability is measured as of the District's prior fiscal year-end.
 Changes in the net pension liability are recorded, in the period incurred, as pension expense or as deferred inflows of resources or deferred outflows of resources depending on the nature of the change.
-The changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources (that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience) are amortized over the weighted average remaining service life of all participants in the respective pension plan and are recorded as a component of pension expense beginning with the period in which they are incurred.
-The average remaining service lifetime for the June 30, 2019 measurement period is 3.8 years.
+The changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources or other inputs and differences between expected or actual experience) are amortized over the weighted average remaining service life of all participants in the respective pension plan and are recorded as a component of pension expense beginning with the period in which they are incurred.
+The average remaining service lifetime for the June 30, 2020 and June 30, 2019 measurement periods is 3.8 years.